-I’m curious – where/how do you feel like the invisible workload is showing up in your business?
+I’m curious – where/how do you feel the invisible workload is showing up in your business?

 What would be possible if you had someone to take more of the invisible workload off your plate?

 This is how I help get results for my clients.
 This is also what it means to work with a Certified OBM in your business.
-If your workload, invisible or otherwise, is feeling like too much, let’s connect.
+Not only as an OBM but as a person who believes in the efficiency of your tools.
+If your workload, invisible or otherwise, feels too much, let’s connect.

 See you on the other side of the screen,